rarefin/rarefin.github.io/index.md

 ## About Me

 I am a Ph.D. student at Mila and University of Montreal supervised by Professor Irina Rish.
+In the past, I had worked with Yoshua Bengio and Yann LeCun.

 My research focuses on representation learning, and generalization in large-scale systems.
 My goal is to understand how large-scale deep learning systems are very useful in compressing data and learning useful abstract representations.

-I had been fortunate to work with Yoshua Bengio and Yann LeCun.
 I am currently studying how architectural and optimization-induced inductive bias (Simplicity Bias) in transformers shape the geometry of representations, aiming to improve generalization and multi-step reasoning.
 I am also explroing how transformers learn hierarchichal memory using compression.

+Long before, I worked on alternative algebra like complex numbers and quaternion to build neural networks.
+In industry, I’ve interned at Amazon, Samsung, ServiceNow, Recursion and am currently interning at Meta.